kevin11h/12-ideas-in-12-hours-a-day/README.md

 1. Language.
 Lingua
 2. Tiny Home HighTech House Community Crowdfunding Website
 3. How to build Viral Profitable Popular Producibility Websites?
-4. How to be a better learner, autodidact, polymath, student
+4. How to be a better learner, autodidact, polymath, student?
 5. 10,000 Questions per day exams
 6. How to build + create + sustain solar cryptocurrency mining system + co-integrate with smart home?
 7. How to start + sustain a hedge fund?